I'll never forget the first time I entered a different world.

 To what degree can computers, technology (really, ML) help us understand this more?
 To what degree will they make this skill purely aesthetic?
 Could one ‘see’ the Newton’s laws of biology (which I increasingly despair will not be as simple as Newton’s laws) if one had access to more computational power through a BCI, somehow?

 I’ve increasingly found that, when I ‘really want to get something done’ in every day work, I’ll often instead of visualization just do subconscious processing - so, the thing comes, but you don’t see how it comes and it’s not like you spend a ton of time in it.
-I’ve been wondering how many latent spaces are likely to be consistent with human undersatnding - is the cell just particularly lucky, because it can be explored so literally?
+I’ve been wondering how many latent spaces are likely to be consistent with human understanding - is the cell just particularly lucky, because it can be explored so literally?
 How often should one expect to ‘usefully’ use this type of experience?
 Currently trying to understand this in the context of math.

 Additional reading: